2nd-9th April 2018

 Join Sara McGuinness, Jesus Bello and a team of fantastic Cuban musicians for a week of music making in the heart of Havana.
-This year we have decided to move the course to Silvio Rodriguez’s Abdala studios.
+We will set up for a week in Silvio Rodriguez’s Abdala studios.
 There we will have the advantage of a fully equipped, purpose built rehearsal space, a friendly café, and be able to soak up the buzz of one of Cuba’s principal recording studios.
 The studio is in Miramar, to the west of the city, we will transport you to and from your casas in the heart of Centro Havana.

 - 40 hours of taught music making and directed practice